+Factoring fees are often hard to calculate because there are so many variables and potentially hidden charges.
 Let’s look at each element of the factoring fees and understand how to calculate them:

 Factoring Service Fee - this is typically quoted as a percentage such as 1%.
 This fee is applied to your gross turnover.
 So if your annual turnover including VAT is £1m then your annual service fee is £10,000.

 Minimum Service Fee – it is important to check your factoring contract or terms because there will usually be a minimum service fee.
 Using the above example if the minimum service fee was £12,000 then this is the service fee that would be paid.
-The calculation above would only become relevent if the gross turnover was above £1.2m.
+The calculation above would only become relevant if the gross turnover was above £1.2m.

 Retro Fee – it is important to remember that at the commencement of the facility the service fee will be applied to the gross value of your debtor book.
 If your debtor books is standing at a gross value of £250,000 and the service fee is 1% then the retro fee will be £2,500.